 Paralegal Associations in New Jersey

-- South Jersey Paralegal Association – The South Jersey Paralegal Association provides networking, continuing legal education, and mentoring opportunities for paralegals and legal assistants in southern New Jersey.
-An affiliate of the National Federation of Paralegal Associations (NFPA), the association offers a voluntary New Jersey Certified Paralegal Program to help members build their credentials.
-Regular membership categories include voting, associate, and student.
+- South Jersey Paralegal Association (SJPA): Provides networking, continuing legal education, and mentoring opportunities for paralegals and legal assistants in southern New Jersey and also provides a voluntary certification program to help members build their credentials.

 - The Paralegal Association of New Jersey (PANJ): Provides professional development, networking opportunities, and a members only job board while promoting uniform educational standards and practice guidelines for New Jersey paralegals.